Faculty of Letters

 This major, while centered on the discipline of geography, provides an opportunity for comprehensive study of contemporary issues such as global environment, resource problems, urban development, landscape design, and regional revitalization.
 From the first to third years all students are required to participate in fieldwork, developing their surveying and analytical skills.
 Research is also conducted using the latest weather satellite and GIS data, providing practical experience with cutting- edge technologies.
 Students find careers in cartography, weather, surveying, environment related businesses, and education, and many go on to graduate school.

-Department of Literature / Major in Japanese Literature and Culture
+Department of Japanese Literature and Culture

 In this major, we pursue the unique features of the Japanese language and its verbal arts and explore their expressive potentials by studying them from ancient times to the present and through comparison with those in Asia and Europe.
 The diverse curriculum makes possible a style of education tailored to students with broad and active intellectual curiosity.
 Students also acquire a systematic grounding in the information skills essential to life in contemporary society.
 Our graduates demonstrate the breadth of their learning and their capacity for information-processing in careers as teachers and civil servants as well as in business.